Property Management · Last updated 2 June 2026

 Maintenance vs Fair Wear and Tear

-Understanding the distinction between landlord-responsibility maintenance and tenant fair wear and tear is important for deposit disputes and ongoing relationships.
+Understanding the distinction between landlord-responsibility maintenance and tenant fair wear and tear matters for deposit disputes and ongoing relationships.

 Landlord maintenance: Structural defects, system failures (boiler, plumbing, electrics), external weathering, anything that deteriorates with age regardless of tenant behaviour.

-Tenant fair wear and tear: Minor scuffs on walls, light carpet wear, small marks on paintwork from normal use.
+Tenant fair wear and tear: Minor scuffs on walls, light carpet wear, small marks from normal use.
 These are expected consequences of normal occupancy and are not the tenant's financial responsibility.

 Tenant damage: Burns, large stains, broken fixtures, holes in walls, or damage clearly beyond normal use.
-This can be deducted from the deposit with appropriate documentation.
+This can be deducted from the deposit with proper documentation.
+Under Office of Fair Trading (OFT) rules, agents must hold deposits in ring-fenced client accounts and provide itemised deductions within 15 days of any claim.

 The Seasonal Gibraltar Maintenance Calendar